mojaveexpressguide/mojaveexpressguide.github.io/docs/Performance.md

 :::

 In general, you should try to install **DXVK** as it will fix your Alt-Tabbing issues and typically improves performance.
-However, the installation and compatiblity of this depends entirely on your hardware.
+However, the installation and compatiblity depends entirely on your hardware.
 Read [DXVK](https://performance.moddinglinked.com/falloutnv.html#DXVK) for more information including installation and configuration.